angelaanjorin/Hair-Hotty/README.md

 ### Products-Detail Page
 On the page's left side, a product image is displayed.
 On the right side, the most important information about the product is displayed.
 This includes the title, number of reviews, price, stock levels, add to wishlist icon, sizes with dropdown list of sizes if the product has sizes, a quantitiy choice form, an add to bag button and return to shop button, returning the user to the all products page.
-Implementing stock levels in the product model, allowed for adding custom logic when it comes to adding items to the bag.
-The user should not be able to add to their bag a higher quantity than the stock levels and this logic also needs to account for items already in the bag.
-If the user tries to add more than what is in stock an error message appears to notify them that there is not enough stock to fulfill the order.
 Below the top section, there is a section with tabs allowing the user to switch between description and reviews.
 The reviews section allows an authenticated user to submit a review for a product.
 The overall rating is calculated and the number of stars are displayed in the top section of the page.
 Authenticated users can edit and delete their reviews from the same tab.
 The description tab includes a short description of the product which helps the users in making informed decision if they wish to purchase the product.